-or bulleted lists) of 3-6 pages for each area.
-In each area, your narrative should focus specifically on the scope of your activities, your accomplishments and successes, and the impact and importance of your work.
-Be sure to include a description of each of the activities and accomplishments that you have listed in your personalized promotion matrix.
-Provide links to all supporting documentation (such as curricula, journal publications, policy papers, or other relevant products of scholarship).
+Each candidate for promotion or tenure must provide a narrative summary of their accomplishments in teaching, research or scholarship and clinical practice or other service.
+While there is no minimum or maximum length for your narratives, we suggest preparing succinct narratives (which may include full paragraphs, charts or bulleted lists) of 3-6 pages for each area.
+In each area, your narrative should focus specifically on the scope of your activities, your accomplishments and successes, your leadership roles and the impact and importance of your work.
+Be sure to include a description of each of the major activities and accomplishments that you have listed as "bullets" in your personalized promotion matrix.
+If appropriate, provide links to supporting documents (such as curricula, journal publications, policy papers, or other relevant products of scholarship).
 For more information about preparing narratives, please refer to later sections of this Guide to Building a Dossier for Promotion and Tenure.
-Also, consider attending a Promotion 101 workshop, which focuses on dossier preparation.
+Also, plan to attend a Promotion 101 workshop, which focuses on dossier preparation.